nishadkindre/nishadkindre/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on something cool
+- 🔭 I’m currently working on something
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about anything related to Python
+- 💬 Ask me about anything related to
-- 🏋️‍♀️ Get in touch if any queries or need guidance on fitness n nuntrition
-- 📫 How to reach me: @nishadkindre
+- 📫 How to reach me:
 - ⚡ Fun fact:
 -->